solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 validators in the restart.
 Note that the epoch containing local root should always be considered, because root should have > 33% stake.

+Now we prove this is safe, whenever there is a slot being optimistically confirmed in the new epoch, we will only exit the aggregating of `RestartLastVotedForkSlots` stage if > 80% in the new epoch joined.

+1. Assume slot `X` is optimistically confirmed in the new epoch, it has
+>67% stake in the new epoch.

+2. Our stake warmup/cooldown limit is at 9% currently, so at least 67% - 9% = 58% of the stake were from the old epoch.

+3. We always have >80% stake of the old epoch, so at least 58% - 20% = 38% of the stake were in restart.
+Excluding non-conforming stake, at least 38% - 5% = 33% should be in the restart and they should at least report they voted for `X` which is in the new epoch.

+4. According to the above rule we will require >80% stake in the new epoch as well.

 ## Backwards Compatibility

 This change is backward compatible with previous versions, because validators